JakeDShea/ParkingPal/README.md

 Contributions will be limited to the team members for the time being.
 We may decide to open contributions to more people as our team gains more members or with scaling.

 ## Authors and acknowledgment
-Sofia Geslinger
+Authors: Sofia Geslinger.
-Edward Coleman
+Edward Coleman.
-Barbara Call
+Barbara Call.
-Jonathan Ruxton
+Jonathan Ruxton.

 ## Project status
 This application is incomplete.
 No functionality has been implemented yet.